juhyeonkim25/PhuketCorals/README.md

 # PhuketCorals
-R codes and raw data for manuscript
+R codes and raw data for manuscript "Spatial Changes in Photosymbiont Diversity and Physiological Traits in Common Scleractinian Corals around Phuket Island, Thailand"